EnviroDIY/ModularSensors/README.md

 ## <a name="Logger"></a>Logger Functions
-Our main reason to unify the output from many sensors is to easily log the data to an SD card and to send it to the EnviroDIY data page.
-There are two modules available to use with the sensors to log data:  LoggerBase and LoggerEnviroDIY.
-Both of these are sub-classes of VariableArray and contain all of the functions available to a SenorArray as described above.
-These both will add the abilities to communicate with a DS3231 real time clock and set up the Arduino as a logger which goes to deep sleep between readings to conserver power.
-LoggerBase only adds the functionality to write the data from the sensors to a csv file on a connected SD card.
-LoggerEnviroDIY adds the ability to send data to the EnviroDIY data portal.
-Both logger modules depend on the [Sodaq](https://github.com/SodaqMoja/Sodaq_DS3231) or [EnviroDIY DS-3231](https://github.com/EnviroDIY/Sodaq_DS3231) (for clock control), the [Sodaq RTCTimer library](https://github.com/SodaqMoja/RTCTimer) (for timing functions), the [EnviroDIY modified version of Sodaq's pin change interrupt library](https://github.com/EnviroDIY/PcInt_PCINT0) (for waking the processor from clock alarms), the AVR sleep library (for low power sleeping), and the [SdFat library](https://github.com/greiman/SdFat) for communicating with the SD card.
+Our main reason to unify the output from many sensors is to easily log the data to an SD card and to send it to the any other live streaming data receiver, like the [EnviroDIY data portal](http://data.envirodiy.org/).
+There are several modules available to use with the sensors to log data and stream data:  LoggerBase.h, LoggerEnviroDIY.h, and ModemSupport.h.
+The classes Logger (in LoggerBase.h) is a sub-class of VariableArray and LoggerEnviroDIY (in LoggerEnviroDIY.h) is in-turn a sub-class Logger.
+They contain all of the functions available to a VariableArray as described above.
+The Logger class adds the abilities to communicate with a DS3231 real time clock, to put the board into deep sleep between readings to conserver power, and to write the data from the sensors to a csv file on a connected SD card.
+The LoggerEnviroDIY class uses ModemSupport.h to add the ability to properly format and send data to the [EnviroDIY data portal](http://data.envirodiy.org/).

+Both logger modules depend on the [Sodaq](https://github.com/SodaqMoja/Sodaq_DS3231) or [EnviroDIY DS-3231](https://github.com/EnviroDIY/Sodaq_DS3231) (for clock control), the [EnviroDIY modified version of Sodaq's pin change interrupt library](https://github.com/EnviroDIY/PcInt_PCINT0) (for waking the processor from clock alarms), the AVR sleep library (for low power sleeping), and the [SdFat library](https://github.com/greiman/SdFat) for communicating with the SD card.
 The LoggerEnviroDIY has the additional dependency of the [EnviroDIY version of the TinyGSM library](https://github.com/EnviroDIY/TinyGSM) for internet connectivity.
+The ModemSupport module is essentially a wrapper for TinyGSM which adds quick functions for turning modem on and off.

-### Functions Available for a LoggerBase Object:
+### Functions Available for a Logger Object:
 Timezone functions:
-- **setTimeZone(int timeZone)** - Sets the timezone that you wish data to be logged in (in +/- hours from UTC).
-This must always be set!
+- **setTimeZone(int timeZone)** - Sets the timezone that you wish data to be logged in (in +/- hours from UTC).  _This must always be set!_
-- **setTZOffset(int offset)** - This set the offset between the built-in clock and the timezone for the data.
+- **setTZOffset(int offset)** - This sets the offset between the built-in clock and the timezone the data should be logged in.
 If your RTC is set in UTC and your logging timezone is EST, this should be -5.
 If your RTC is set in EST and your timezone are both EST this does not need to be called.
 A note about timezones:  It is possible to create multiple logger objects in your code if you want to log different sensors at different intervals, but every logger object will always have the same timezone and timezone offset.
 If you attempt to call these functions more than once for different loggers, whatever value was called last will apply to every logger.

 Setup and initialization functions: